rhit-netsos/netsec-public/docs/labs/lab4.md

 Testing rule 5 should be easy.

-Finally, to check that only syn packets are able to trigger the port knocking sequence, try the following `hping3 -c 1 -S -A -p 9587 server ; telnet server`.
+Finally, to check that only syn packets are able to trigger the port knocking sequence, try the following `sudo hping3 -c 1 -S -A -p 9587 server ; telnet server`.
 This will send a TCP packet with both SYN and ACK flags set, which should not trigger the port knocking sequence and thus must not allow the telnet session to take place.

 ## Step 2: A bit better